UnforeseenOcean/Leopold/README.md

     - This is used to connect to the Raspberry Pi's audio port unintrusively.
     - You might be able to get away with bare wires soldered to the port.
     - For Raspberry Pi Zero, you need to build a simple audio driver circuit.
 Everything else remains the same.
-- WS2812 "Neopixel" board (4 LEDs)
-    - If you don't care about the lighting, you can omit this.
-    - You can use as many or as few as you want, from none to 8.
-But keep the current consumption in mind!
 - A pair of 1 kilohm resistors
     - This is used just in case the configuration of the relay board is incorrect and it pulls too much current from the Raspberry Pi board.
     - It's a good idea to include one on the input and output pins to safeguard against overcurrent.